smnplicity/node-rpi-device-pool-ctrl/README.md

 1. Clone the repository
 2. `npm i`
-3. `npm make` (note: for this to work correctly, it needs to be built in arm64 architecture).
+3. `npm run make` (note: for this to work correctly, it needs to be built in arm64 architecture).
 The .deb file can be founded in out/make/deb/arm64.
 4. Install pigpio on the Raspberry PI
 5. `sudo apt-get install <pool-ctrl.deb>`

+## Development

+`npm run start`

 ## Configuration